clef-men/article_tmc/popl25-reviews-and-comments.md

 (unlike accumulator-passing versions which are notably slower).
-This was a sticking point in the OCaml community, as the List.map function from the standard library was kept non-tail-recursive for performance reasons -- creating issues with stack overflows.
+This was a sticking point in the OCaml community, as the List.map function from the standard library was kept non-tail-recursive for performance reasons -- creating issues with stack overflows -- and switched to a tail-recursive version thanks to our work.

-To compare the performance of TMC with the non-tail-recursive version, List.map is a worst case, because it performs almost no work except for the recursive call.
+To compare the performance of TMC with the non-tail-recursive version, List.map is a worst case, because it performs almost no work except for the recursive call and constructor application.
 (This assumes that the mapped function is also fast, we used just an integer increment in our benchmark for this reason.)
 If we compare a function that does more work on each iteration, we will see smaller differences between the various versions, as the recursive-call logic will take a smaller portion of the runtime.

 Does the reviewer has a specific question in mind that could be answered by measuring the impact on other functions?